Howard scores best-ever 33 points, Storm buries 12 threes to throttle Lynx

 MINNEAPOLIS — Natasha Howard scored a career-high 33 points, Sami Whitcomb made five of Seattle’s 12 three-pointers and the Storm closed the game on a 10-0 run to beat the Minnesota Lynx 90-79 on Wednesday night.

 Whitcomb had 15 points and eight assists, and Clark added 12 points and seven rebounds.
-Seattle (11-8) has won a season-high three straight games without stars Breanna Stewart, Sue Bird and Jewell Loyd.
+Seattle (11-8) has won a season-high three straight games without injured stars Breanna Stewart, Sue Bird and Jewell Loyd.

 Howard hit 12 of 21 shots and went 7 for 7 at the foul line for Seattle, which shot 53.2 percent from the field, including 12 of 25 from three-point range.